Bachelor of Science in Physics

 We offer elective courses in electronics, optics, acoustics, solid state physics, and computational physics.

-For general education requirements, please see the General Education Section of the University Catalog.
+For University degree requirements, please see the Baccalaureate Degree Requirements page of the University Catalog.